WebAssembly/spec/document/core/syntax/values.rst

 ...........

 * The meta variable :math:`z` ranges over floating-point values where clear from context.

-* Floating-point numbers, in normal or subnormal form, are sometimes interpreted as rational numbers :math:`q \in \mathbb{Q}`.

 .. index:: ! name, byte, Unicode, !
 UTF-8, code point, binary format